thisisAdrian142/Traffic_Tracking_FE/README.md

 ## Future 🔮

-Might add Leetcode questions of topic recursion into the webpage.
+Will extend the scale of the application.